duckdb/duckdb-web/docs/archive/0.8/sql/statements/attach.md

 ---
+expanded: SQL
 layout: docu
+railroad: statements/attach.js
+redirect_from:
+- docs/archive/0.8.1/sql/statements/attach
+selected: Documentation/SQL/Attach
 title: Attach/Detach
-selected: Documentation/SQL/Attach
-expanded: SQL
-railroad: statements/attach.js
 ---

 The `ATTACH` statement adds a new database file to the catalog that can be read from and written to.